WRITTEN BY Kate Meller with assistance from Maxine Viertmann.

 In reaching this conclusion, the High Court specifically took into account:

-If you have any questions or concerns about adjudicator decisions or non-jurisdictional error, get in touch with our Litigation team.
+If you have any questions or concerns about adjudicator decisions or non-jurisdictional error, get in touch with our Litigation & Dispute Resolution team at BAL.

 Fifty Property Investments Pty Ltd v O’Mara NSWSC 428, citing Brodyn